 When You Can Shred Medical Records in Connecticut

 In Connecticut, Physicians are required to keep patient files 7 years from the last date of treatment or upon the death of the patient for 3 years.
 For Hospitals in Connecticut, they must maintain protected health information for 10 years after the patient has been discharged.
 Connecticut makes no distinction for minor patients.

 Your Trusted Business Associate

-A “business associate” is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.
+A “business associate” is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of or provides services to, a covered entity.
 Any document shredding company providing secure disposal of medical records is a business associate.
-When you call on FileShred for HIPAA compliance, we become your business associate, performing your medical documents destruction on your behalf, providing all of the proper documentation, and protecting you from up to $1.5 million in fines for violations.
-You’ll need to have a written business associate’s agreement as part of your documentation, and our knowledgeable staff can provide you a sample and further assistance, if needed.
+When you call on FileShred for HIPAA compliance, we become your business associate, performing the destruction of your medical documents on your behalf, providing all of the proper documentation, and protecting you from up to $1.5 million in fines for violations.
+You’ll need to have a written business associate’s agreement as part of your documentation, and our knowledgeable staff can provide you with a sample and further assistance if needed.